-Robots must be constucted and programmed in a way that their movement is not limited to only one dimension (that means one axis).
+Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (that means one axis).
 They must move in all directions, for example by turning.
-Robots must respond to the ball in a direct forward movement.
-For example, it is not enough to basically just move left and right in front of the own goal, but to also move directly towards the ball in a forward movement.
+Robots must respond to a ball in a direct forward movement.
+For example, it is not enough to basically just move left and right in front of their own goal, but also to move directly towards the ball in a forward movement.

-Robots must be constructed and programmed in a way that they do not enter the goal.
-Robots are allowed to use the cross-bar.
+Robots must be constructed and programmed in a way that they do not enter a goal.
+Robots are allowed to use their cross-bar.